 How can I improve my speed without sacrificing accuracy?

 Take timed practice tests to build pacing.
 Learn to quickly identify key words in the question stem and eliminate obviously wrong answers.
-Flag questions you're unsure about and return to them later.
+On the real NCLEX you can't skip or return to an item, so practice committing to your best answer and moving on.
 With consistent practice, your speed and accuracy will both improve.

 What should I do if I feel overwhelmed during the exam?